brodiejensengithub/PasswordValidatorProject/README.md

 # Charter PasswdValidator Project

-Please see PasswdValidatorNotes.doc for supplemental considerations and notes for this project.
+Please see /docs/PasswdValidatorNotes.doc for supplemental considerations and notes for this project.
+In IDE select open-with--other--MS Word.
 Thank you.